Doraemon: Nobita and the Kingdom of Clouds: Plot

-To prevent the flood, Doraemon reveals a cannon that can destroy any cloud, although he has no intention of using it, instead just using it as a bluff and leverage against the sky human.
-Meanwhile, the group of illegal poachers escapes and crash land on Nobita's cloud.
-Although Doraemon and Nobita helped them, the poachers then took them captive by stealing Nobita's crown and started firing the cannon.
+While held in the sky kingdom, Gian, Shizuka, Suneo and the poachers picked up from earlier stand trial for the environmental damage the human race had caused to Earth, during their time standing trial, many animals speak about how people had impacted their lives while the humans standing trial attempt to defend themselves to no avail, but it stops mid-trial when Paruparu tells the court to give them more time.
+During this time, thinking of how to prevent the flood, Doraemon reveals a cannon that can destroy any cloud, although he has no intention of using it, instead just using it as a bluff and leverage against the sky human.

+Meanwhile, the group of illegal poachers escapes and crash land on Nobita's cloud, who then reveal the earlier flooding was caused by Plan Noah.
+Although Doraemon and Nobita help them, the poachers then took them captive by stealing Nobita's crown when they realize how much money they could make and started firing the cannon.
 Failing to help them, the captive friends and Paruparu are thrown into jail where they meet Nobita and Doraemon.
-Feeling responsible for revealing the cannon, Doraemon destroys city cloud gas using his iron head, which vanishes the cloud.
+Feeling responsible for revealing the cannon, Doraemon destroys the gas tank using his head, which destroys the cloud.
 Doraemon is gravely injured, while Paruparu addresses the court during a final trial.
 Nobita is supported by many of their friends whom he helped.
 Finally, a now-adult Kibo whom Nobita once helped revives Doraemon.
 With increased favor, the sky humans decide to abandon Noah's plan.
 Then Nobita and his friends are transported back to the Earth after bidding farewell to the sky humans.
-When they land, Shizuka reminds the friends of their homework due to which Nobita, Gian and Suneo collapse in tension.
+When they land, Shizuka reminds the friends of their homework due to which Nobita, Gian, Shizuka and Suneo scream panic cries and sunny day with closing credits his the end credits era all new return to the exact time they had left earlier during the end credits his around the world.